 Here is a list of common software used in 3D design available for purchase:

 To ensure a quality print, it is a good idea to check your model for any errors.
 These programs will help you find and fix them before you bring it to us.
 These are especially helpful for anything you find online, since many contain errors.
-If you need help learning how to use these programs to repair errors, come see us at the Science and Engineering Help Desk!
+If you need help learning how to use these programs to repair errors, come see us at the Makerspace Help Desk!